valencenet/valence-manifests/README.md

 ## Want to get started quickly with example workloads?
 - start on a fresh cluster such as docker-for-desktop
 - if your cluster already has metrics-server remove `./metrics-server` from `./example/tooling/kustomization.yaml` and recompile `make example-workloads`
-- `kubectly apply -f valence.yaml`
+- `kubectl apply -f valence.yaml`
 - `kubectl apply -f example-workloads.yaml`
 - `kubectl proxy svc/grafana -n valence-system &`
 - `open http://localhost:8001/api/v1/namespaces/valence-system/services/grafana/proxy`
+- Authentication is Grafana Default: username: admin, password: admin
 - Recommendations for Replicas, Requests and Limits, and live changes to those should start coming in 5-20 minutes.

 ## How to get started